stitchdata/docs/_account-security/billing-faq.md

       - question: "Do free historical data loads apply to integration or table resets?"
         anchor: "free-historical-loads-resets"
         answer: |
+          If the reset occurs during the free historical data load period, yes.

+          If the reset occurs after the free historical data load period has ended, no.

-          No. Free historical data loads are only applicable to new integrations for the first seven days after they begin to replicate data.
+          Free historical data loads are only applicable to new integrations for the first seven days after they begin to replicate data.
 [Resetting replication]({{ link.replication.reset-rep-keys | prepend: site.baseurl }}) for an integration or a table will count towards your quota.

       - question: "When do the seven days of historical data loading begin?"
         anchor: "free-historical-data-load-begin"
         answer: |
           The free historical data load period for new integrations begins after the integration first replicates data.

-          For example: You create an integration on January 1 but don't fully configure it until January 2.
-In this case, the free historical data load will begin on January 2 and end January 9.
+          For example: You create an integration on June 1 but don't fully configure it until June 2.
+In this case, the free historical data load will begin on June 2 and end June 9.

-          **Note**: This is applicable only to integrations created on or after May 21, 2018.
+          **Note**: This is applicable only to integrations created on or after May 22, 2018.

 # -------------------------- #